-What is Environmental Physical Science?
+Environmental Physical Science

-Environmental Physical Science deals with the identification, study, and treatment of a variety of environmental problems including ground and surface water quality and management, waste treatment, land-use planning, soil testing, contaminant chemistry and monitoring, hazardous waste disposal, land reclamation, and energy management and production.
+At Black Hills State University, the environmental physical science program includes the identification, study, and treatment of a variety of environmental problems.
+The program addresses ground and surface water quality and management, waste treatment, land-use planning, soil testing, containment chemistry and monitoring, hazardous waste disposal, land reclamation and energy management and production.

 The School of Natural Sciences at BHSU is committed to quality undergraduate programs in the natural sciences, with an emphasis on involving students in research and internship experiences.

 Why earn an environmental physical science degree from BHSU?

 - Experiential Learning: BHSU provides opportunities to work directly with excellent faculty on research projects.

 - State-of-the-Art Facilities: The Life Sciences Laboratory is a new 24,896 sq. ft. building specifically designed for the natural sciences programs.
 BHSU also has a growth chamber, herbarium, scanning electron microscopy lab and many other labs/centers.

 - Premier Location: BHSU is located 20 miles from the Sanford Underground Research Facility.
 This close proximity to Sanford Lab combined with a high level of interest among faculty and staff creates opportunities for collaborative projects in the sciences .